wasmerio/wasmer.io/_posts/wasmer-takes-webassembly-libraries-manistream-with-wai.md

 Today, we are happy to announce [Wasmer Pack](https://github.com/wasmerio/wasmer-pack), a tool which integrates with [the WebAssembly Package Manager](https://wapm.io/) and [WebAssembly Interfaces](https://github.com/wasmerio/wai) ("WAI") to create packages that can be imported from other languages.

+*WAPM is not tied to just the WAI format though, we are working tirelessly to allow **any kind of Wasm bindings** in the Package Manager (such as [Extism](https://extism.org/))... if maintain a binding format and would like to integrate it please let us know!*

 ![/images/blog/use-wai.png](/images/blog/use-wai.png)

 > **Note:** WAI builds on top of [the WebAssembly Interface Types specification][interface-types] and its first working implementation, `wit-bindgen`.
 Unfortunately, the maintainers behind `wit-bindgen` [were reluctant][issue-306] to allow [integration of Wasmer][pull-173] upstream, so we've forked the project under a new name.